Ukroy001/Stock-Price-Prediction/README.md

    python stock_prediction.py
 ---

-##📊 Example Output
+##📊 Example Output;

       -Model Accuracy is displayed in the terminal.
       -A chart will pop up showing actual vs. predicted stock prices:

   ---